-UPDATED JUNE 17, 2024
+UPDATED JUNE 15, 2026

-Why get to know your buyer types?
+Why get to know the different types of buyers?

 Understanding what each of these buyer types is looking for will help you to create the right content for them.
 Content that will draw them to your site and give them what they need.